Bonniface/TMLC-Fellowship/README.md

     lang="en"                       # set to 'de' for German special handling )
 ```
-##TF-IDF Modeling
+## TF-IDF Modeling

-- Loaded the normalized dataset obtained from **Part 1.
-EDA and Text Normalization**
+- Loaded the normalized dataset obtained from EDA and Text Normalization**

 - Used [**TF-IDF**](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) vectorizer on normalized descriptions for **text vectorization**